Sec 1 Math Tuition.

 Double-negative trip-ups

 "5 – (–3) = 2" (wrong); should be 8.
 Double-negatives, subtracting a negative, multiplying two negatives — Sec 1 students get the rule on Day 1 and lose it under exam pressure.
-Bleeds 1 mark at a time across the paper, and a paper has 10+ chances to trip.
+Can cost 1 mark at a time across the paper, and a paper has 10+ chances to trip.
 Fix: a visual rule drilled until automatic — "two minus signs touching become a plus" — plus a number-line warm-up at the top of every Sec 1 lesson for the first half-term until negatives stop being scary.

 Sample technique